Mid Mountains Legal Blog

 2. Removal by Order of the Supreme Court of NSW.

 In either procedure, to prove you have a caveatable interest, you must commence or defend court proceedings.
 A caveat without any merit can mean the registered owner is entitled to compensation if they suffer any losses as a result.
-If you are unsuccessful in proving a caveatable interest, costs (which may be tens of thousands of dollars) will be claimed from you.
+If you are unsuccessful in proving a caveatable interest, costs will be claimed from you.

 Even if you have a caveatable interest, you may generally only lodge a caveat for that property for that interest once.
 If your caveat is removed due to your failure to prove your interest, you have no further opportunity to caveat the property for the same interest.